19hours/sg-statutes/Acts/Public Entertainments Act.md

 “approved place” means a building, tent, street or place, or any part of that, whether open or enclosed, which is approved by the appropriate Licensing Officer for the purposes of this Act;

-“arts entertainment” has the same meaning as in the Schedule;
+“arts entertainment” has the same meaning as in the First Schedule;

+[Act 28 of 2017 wef 01/08/2017]

 “Arts Entertainment Licensing Officer” means the Licensing Officer appointed under section 4 by the Minister charged with the responsibility for the licensing of arts entertainments, and includes an Assistant Licensing Officer appointed by that Minister under that section;

+“authorised person” means an individual appointed as an authorised person under section 4(2);

+[Act 28 of 2017 wef 01/08/2017]

 “licence” means a public entertainment licence issued or renewed under this Act;